 Sunday Anuoluwapo Ajayi has served in different churches as an organist.
 He was the Organist at Ebenezer African Church Cathedral, Ikare Akoko Ondo State, and Emmanuel Anglican Church Edo, Ikare Akoko, Ondo State, Also, at St Barnabas Anglican Church Felele, Ibadan, and Cathedral Church of Holy Trinity Lokoja, where he served as Master of music and Organist.
 ASSAO, as popularly called, was also the Music Director at Diocese of Lokoja, Lokoja, Kogi state.

 Also, he was the organist of the famous Wesley Methodist Cathedral, Elekuro, Ibadan.
 And at present the organist of great St James Cathedral, Oke bola in Ibadan, Nigeria.
 ASSAO musicianship has made him a guest organist at St Luke’s Ang.
 Church, Molete, Ibadan, Sacred Heart Catholic Catholics Cathedral, Akure, Ondo State to mention a few.
 ASSAOis one of the accompanist organists/pianists of the famous choral group “The Ressurection Voices”, a choral group based in Ibadan city and led by Mr. Dotun Olayemi.
+In addition, ASSAO is currently the Technical Director of Nightingale International.
+The choral group was founded by Rev. Yemi Akinpelu and is one of the best in Ibadan.

 Sunday Anuoluwapo Ajayi was one of the performing organists at 12 hymns, 5 Organists, and 1 congregational choir, a live musical event by Ibadan Music Society in 2014.
 Also, he was the pianist at the Joy of music a musical concert organized by Seun Owoaje in 2014 at ogba, Lagos.
+Again, Sunday Ajayi was among the organists that performed at April 2020 Special Organ Music Series.
+The virtual concert was held at the Chapel of The Resurrection, University of Ibadan, and make available online for the audience.

 Sunday Ajayi As A Composer